Unusuario2/gm_snowboreal_versions/README.md

  10. game                 -w 1920 -h 1080 -buildcubemaps $path\$file.bsp
  11. game                dev -windowed +sv_cheats 1 -console -width 1080 -height 720 $gamedir $path\$file.bsp
 ```
+# LICENSE AND TERMS OF USE
+ You cannot redistrinute this files in the workshop/moddb/gamebana or other modding website WITHOUT MY PERMISION.
+ If you want to make a mod of this map, contact me in steam (https://steamcommunity.com/profiles/76561199073832016/) or discord (carlos suarez#7285)